marcianosr/ReactNotes/README.md

 # ReactNotes
-For learning purposes, I created 'ReactNotes' to describe how I interpret the workings of React and best practices of it.
+For learning purposes, I created 'ReactNotes' to describe what I learned from React, how I interpret the workings of React and how to apply best practices.

+## Why React?
+Apart from the Virtual DOM advantages (see Virtual DOM part for this), I think React forces you to write clean and reusable code in an easier way.

+- Component-based writing of elements: React's nature works with a component-based structure.
+This is makes it easier to think and break down the structure of your application.
+- PropTypes: Type checking is not really implemented in JavaScript itself unless you create it yourself.
+React comes with a small library that helps you checking the types of data you put in your components.

+Sometimes some actions in React seem a little harder to do, but writing better code can sometimes be harder or more time-consuming task.

+*to be continued*

 ## React Internals
 React under the hood.
 React Elements, React Components, Virtual DOM.